RainWoo1/rainwoo1.github.io/README.md

 [//]: # (# rainwoo1.github.io)

 # Hi!
-My name is Jimin Woo:smile:
+My name is Jimin Woo
-## FullStack Engineer and Computer Engineering Student at the University of Toronto
+## Computer Engineering Student at the University of Toronto

 I've been learning to code for a little over one year now.
 I started with python, before moving into front-end development with html, css, and javascript.